Nyerere National Park (Formerly Selous Game Reserve)

-The Selous Game Reserve is the largest wildlife area in Africa.
-A UNESCO World Heritage site, this pristine, uninhabited area is larger than Switzerland.
-Selous boasts Tanzania’s largest population of elephant as well as large numbers of lion, leopard, Black Rhino, African hunting dog, buffalo and hippo.
+The Nyerere National Park is one the largest wildlife areas in Africa covering an area of 30,893 square km that was upgraded to a national park status from the Selous Game Reserve.
+A UNESCO World Heritage site, this pristine, uninhabited area is larger than Switzerland and boasts Tanzania’s largest population of elephant as well as large numbers of lion, leopard, Black Rhino, African hunting dog, buffalo and hippo.
 Species commonly seen are bushbuck, red and blue duikers, eland, hartebeest, hyena, klipspringer, impala, giraffe, oryx, reedbuck, waterbuck and zebra.

 Families of black and white colobus may sometimes be seen moving from tree to tree.
 Endangered red colobus inhabit the west of the reserve.
-The bird-life in the Selous is prolific and the 400 species recorded include the globally threatened wattled crane and the corncrake.
+The bird-life in the Nyerere National Park is prolific and the 400 species recorded include the globally threatened wattled crane and the corncrake.

 Getting there: Between a seven and nine-hour drive, but only in the dry season, or a one-and-a-half-hour flight from Dar es Salaam.

 It is located North of Nyerere National Park (previously Selous).
 Because of its accessibility it is one of the most